Not thanking people where you ought to is considered rude.

 When you attend college, you introduce yourself to new friends.

 The first impression you create through your introduction can sometimes have far-reaching impact on your personal and professional life.
 People can take first impression as the last.
 And even if they don’t, your introduction may not excite them to carry the discussion further.
-Imagine, a crucial business lead losing interest because you faltered in
+Imagine, a crucial business lead losing interest because you faltered in your intro pitch, especially when many others were vying for the same pot of gold.

 There are four kinds of skills in any language – reading, writing, listening, and speaking.
 Reading and listening are passive skills in which you absorb the input (text or voice) passively.
 Writing and speaking, on the other hand, are active skills in which you produce the output, and therefore are more challenging to master.